wesley4546/youtubetranscription/README.md

 ## Introduction
 This repository houses a progam that can extract key details and the auto-generated transcriptions from youtube videos.
 It uses `BeautifulSoup` for the details and `youtube_transcript_api` for the transcriptions.
 (All which are found in the `requirements.txt`)

+## Tutorial
+It's rather easy!

+ 1) Run the `main.py` code in a python interactive console
+ 1) Enter in the YouTube URL
+ 1) It will return a `youtubevideo` object named `youtube_video` which you can then access the information from.

 ## References
 Big shout-out to Abdou Rockikz for their post found: https://www.thepythoncode.com/article/get-youtube-data-python